 - SERVICE: We work together to maintain an environment that fosters customer service and professionalism.

-On December 2, 1902 – along with the formation of the City and County of Denver – the Denver Sheriff Department (DSD) was established.
+On December 2, 1902, the Denver Sheriff Department (DSD) was established.
 In 120 years, the DSD has undergone changes in facilities, locations, and operations.
 In addition to longstanding duties, the DSD now provides security for the courts, civil services, and much more.
 Among all this change, however, there is one thing that remains constant: the commitment and dedication of those who build their career within this department.

 Facilities have kept pace with current times since the founding of the Denver Sheriff Department.
 Two facilities – the Van Cise-Simonet Downtown Detention Center (DDC) and the Denver County Jail (COJL) – are the most notable in this regard.